freakyahhman/Tiny-LLM-from-scratch/README.md

-# Gemma3-From-Scratch
+# My-LLM-From-Scratch
-Trying to make gemma3-270M from scratch, with explaination.
+Trying to make a small language models (110M) from scratch, with explaination.

+have not done yet :)